gchelini87/SEB3R/README.md

 https://it.mathworks.com/matlabcentral/fileexchange/65823-kmeans_opt

 Specific instruction for using the pipeline will be uploaded soon.
-If you need support private message me and I'll be happy to help.
+If you need support don't hesitate to private message me and I'll be happy to help.